What Is a Highly Sensitive Person (HSP)?

 The highs of life can bring more joyful experiences and happiness than someone who is not an HSP.
 Finding ways to cope with the stress when it does come can be helpful for those with sensitive personalities.

-There are some tips that HSPs can utilize to make help limit the negative experience and fuel the positives:
+There are some tips that HSPs can utilize to make help limit the negative experience and fuel the positives.

-Knowing the triggers – through trying to find out what is causing stress and feelings of being overwhelmed, HSPs can learn to avoid these.
+By trying to find out what is causing stress and feelings of being overwhelmed, HSPs can learn to avoid these.

 Whilst some stressors cannot always be avoided in every instance, a lot can be controlled for.
-For instance, if a person knows that violent movies make them feel stressed, these should be easy to avoid.
+For instance, if a person knows that violent movies make them feel stressed, they should be easy to avoid.

 This can even include simple rest breaks of not doing anything, so that the person has time to recharge.

-Learn to say no – whilst it may feel unnatural to create boundaries with others, it is important to say no sometimes if the person’s own happiness and peace is being sacrificed for others’ needs.
+Whilst it may feel unnatural to create boundaries with others, it is important to say no sometimes if the person’s own happiness and peace are being sacrificed for others’ needs.

 Deciding what can reasonably be done and what cannot be done can help with choosing what to do for others.
 It is likely that other people do not realize that the HSP is feeling overwhelmed from their demands and would not want them to suffer because of their own actions.

-Set up a relaxing atmosphere – when things get inevitably too hectic, it can be really beneficial for the HSP to have a place that they can retreat to when they need to relax.
+When things inevitably get too hectic, it can be really beneficial for the HSP to have a place that they can retreat to when they need to relax.

 This place can be at home, in a bedroom, or at a park.
 As long as the place is somewhere where the HSP can truly relax and recharge when things become too stimulating.

-Use sensitivity as an advantage – if the HSP finds pleasure in art or nice smells for instance, they can make sure to spend some time partaking in activities that they find pleasurable, so they are making the most of their sensitivity.
+If the HSP finds pleasure in art or nice smells, for instance, they can make sure to spend some time partaking in activities that they find pleasurable, so they are making the most of their sensitivity.

-Break things down – when given a long list of tasks to complete, it may be helpful to break these down into manageable bits.
+When given a long list of tasks to complete, it may be helpful to break these down into manageable bits.
 This could include writing a to-do list and dedicating a set amount of time for each one so the person can work out what they can reasonably get done in the time they have.

 The HSP should remember that they are not responsible for everyone else’s happiness, and if someone is upset, they should not blame themselves if they did not directly cause the sadness.